jessehorne/derplang/README.md

 derplang
 ===========================

-Derplang is a programming language designed by [Jesse Horne](jessehorne.github.io)
+Derplang is a simple interpreted language, functional, with similarities to languages in the LISP family.

 Documentation for the interpreter written in Lua
 ------------------------------------------------